Dharma Singh Khalsa, Kundalini Yoga Teacher, Author, Researcher.

 Since then he has undertaken research into the benefits of regular practice of Kirtan Kriya and, at the University of Pennsylvania School of Medicine was responsible for a study into the cerebral blood flow of advanced meditators.

-Below you will find our selection of products by Dharma Singh Khalsa MD, competitively priced, and with FREE Shipping to US Retail Customers.
+Below you will find our selection of products by Dharma Singh Khalsa MD, competitively priced, and with FREE Shipping to US Customers.

 Meditation as Medicine